Building a Feeling: Our First Gold ADDY

 If you’ve been to Concrete Street, you know it’s not just a concert, it’s an experience.
 It’s movement, energy, food trucks, people gathering, music carried across the venue, moments happening in every direction.
 Every show could be somebody’s first date, somebody’s 50th date, somebody’s birthday, and even maybe somebody’s first concert.
 We aim to create a memorable moment, no matter the occasion, and want them to come back to Concrete Street, time after time.

-The initial goal in this campaign was to create the first moment – someone to come across the campaign and immediately understand, this is something I want to be part of.
+The initial goal in this campaign was to create the first moment – someone who comes across the campaign and immediately understands: this is something I want to be part of.
 Not because of a headline or a ticket price, but because of the atmosphere.

 Koe Wetzel gave us a powerful thread to build around.
-He had played this stage years ago as an opener for Spring Break on the Coast, and for this show, he returned as a headliner.
-That full-circle moment became a foundation for the story we were telling.
-It reflected exactly what happens at Concrete Street: artists grow here, and so do the fans, and it gave the creative a sense of depth that went beyond visuals.
+He had played the same stage years ago as an opener for Spring Break on the Coast, and for this show, he returned as a headliner.
+That full-circle moment became a foundation for the story being told.
+It reflected what happens at Concrete Street: artists grow there, and so do the fans, giving the creative a sense of depth that extended beyond visuals.

 From there, the work became about building a cohesive campaign that represented what this event means to Corpus Christi.
-We moved into a custom illustrated style grounded in our community—pulling in the skyline, coastline, and the city’s current transition between the old and new Harbor Bridge.
-We also made a deliberate decision to move away from our standard brand colors to let the show stand on its own and create something that felt distinct from our typical campaigns.
+We moved into a custom-illustrated style grounded in our community, drawing on the skyline, coastline, and the city’s current transition between the old and new Harbor Bridge.
+We also made a deliberate decision to move away from Concrete Street’s standard brand colors to let the show stand on its own and create something that felt distinct from their typical campaigns.

 As the concept developed, Bobby Rios, our Creative Manager, helped expand it into a full system.
 He refined the color palette, added depth, and ensured the work could scale across all placements.
 What started as a direction became a cohesive campaign.